jdussold/cf-python-acheivement-1/README.md

 ## Check Ingredients and Add Recipes

 Run a for loop, which runs n times to perform the following steps:

--Run `take_recipe()` and store its return output (a dictionary) in a variable called **recipe**.
+- Run `take_recipe()` and store its return output (a dictionary) in a variable called **recipe**.
--Run another for loop inside this loop, which iterates through recipe’s ingredients list, where it picks out elements one-by-one as ingredient.
+- Run another for loop inside this loop, which iterates through recipe’s ingredients list, where it picks out elements one-by-one as ingredient.
 It will run the following step inside: if the chosen ingredient isn’t present in ingredients_list, add it to this list.
--Once finished adding ingredients, append recipe to recipes_list.
+- Once finished adding ingredients, append recipe to recipes_list.

 ![step 5](./exercise_1.3/step5.png)

 ## Assign Difficulty Levels and Display Recipes

 Run another for loop that iterates through the recipes_list and assign a difficulty level based on the following criteria:

--If cooking_time is less than 10 minutes, and the number of ingredients is less than 4, set a variable called difficulty to the value of **Easy**.
+- If cooking_time is less than 10 minutes, and the number of ingredients is less than 4, set a variable called difficulty to the value of **Easy**.
--If cooking_time is less than 10 minutes, and the number of ingredients is greater than or equal to 4, set a variable called difficulty to the value of **Medium**.
+- If cooking_time is less than 10 minutes, and the number of ingredients is greater than or equal to 4, set a variable called difficulty to the value of **Medium**.
--If cooking_time is greater than or equal to 10 minutes, and the number of ingredients is less than 4, set a variable called difficulty to the value of **Intermediate**.
+- If cooking_time is greater than or equal to 10 minutes, and the number of ingredients is less than 4, set a variable called difficulty to the value of **Intermediate**.
--If cooking_time is greater than or equal to 10 minutes, and the number of ingredients is greater than or equal to 4, set a variable called difficulty to the value of **Hard**.
+- If cooking_time is greater than or equal to 10 minutes, and the number of ingredients is greater than or equal to 4, set a variable called difficulty to the value of **Hard**.

 Display each recipe in the following format:

-Recipe:
+- Recipe:
-Cooking Time (min):
+- Cooking Time (min):
-Ingredients:
+- Ingredients:
-Difficulty level:
+- Difficulty level:

 ![step 6](./exercise_1.3/step6.png)